PXLtools — Tool guide

 Auto-update

-Both tools check GitHub for a newer stable release on launch.
-The check is throttled, runs in the background, and never blocks the tool.
+Both tools check for a newer stable release on launch, in the background, and never block the tool.
 When a new version ships, you get it without thinking about it.

 Using the Maya TurnTable Builder